 Do the appropriate calculation to show the relation between the frequency and period of a sine wave (1/1 kHz=1 ms) (Figure 3).

 Push the manual trigger button.
 The scope should draw a representation of the signal on the screen.
-Observe that the period and amplitude agree with our expectations (1 V & 1 ms).
+Observe that the period and amplitude agree with the expectations (1 V & 1 ms).

 Push the manual trigger button again, and repeat three or four times.
 Notice how the horizontal alignment changes with each trigger.

-Program the scope to trigger automatically and consistently at a certain point, relative to the signal, by setting the following options, Source, Level, and Slope.

-Point out where on the sine wave those conditions are met.
-Mark the first one and identify as the “trigger point.”
-It is best visually to use a level of 0 V and a falling slope here, so that half a period goes by before the trigger point (Figure 4).
-Note that there are several instances here where the trigger conditions are met and that the scope will trigger off of each, one after another, unless set to Single Sequence mode.

-Set the trigger parameters of the scope to the following values.
+Now set the trigger parameters of the scope to the following values:

 Type: Edge